lijsamuael/alx-pre_course/0x01-git/README.md

-README for the directory 0x01_git
+README for the directory 0x01_gi and the making the changes over and over